← Back to ResourcesBreed Guides

 • Pimobendan therapy if DCM diagnosed: $100–$250/month

-Total cardiac care over Doberman lifetime: $15,000–$50,000+.
-Pet insurance pays for itself REPEATEDLY for Dobermans — among the strongest pet insurance ROI of any breed.
+Total cardiac care over a Doberman lifetime: $15,000–$50,000+.
+Pet insurance pays for itself repeatedly for Dobermans, among the strongest pet insurance ROI of any breed.
 Trupanion (no payout limits, 90% coverage), Pets Plus Us, OVMA.
-Enroll BEFORE diagnosis — cardiac conditions excluded as pre-existing if diagnosed before enrollment.
+Enrol before diagnosis.
+Cardiac conditions are excluded as pre-existing if diagnosed before enrolment.

 Frequently Asked Questions